y330/FragmentQR/README.md

 ### **Why does the QR code not scroll or highlight anything on my iPhone?**
-+ That feature of scroll to text fragment comes from Web Developers(~Google), and is not available on iOS yet.
-Like Safari, Chrome for iOS is powered by Apple WebKit, so this feature will only be available if Apple decides it wants to ship it in a future release.
-Apple is neutral on integration of text fragments in Safari(, so I would say there is a 50% chance Apple will include a feature like scroll to text fragment in a future update of Chrome for iOS.
++ That feature of scroll to text fragment comes from Web Developers(Google), and is not available on iOS yet.

-**Other browsers feelings on Text Fragments:**

-According to

-Firefox(Mozilla): 😡

-Edge(MS): 🥳

-Safari(Apple): 😐(neutral)

-Web Developers(Google): 🥳